 We visited Disney World shortly after the parks reopened in 2020.
-Here’s a look at what the parks were like with low crowds and new safety protocols.
+This post is a look at what the parks were like with low crowds and new safety protocols.

-The heart of the Disney parks in Florida must be Cinderella Castle.
-This vantage really shows crowd levels in the reopened parks.
+The heart of the Disney parks in Florida must be Cinderella Castle in the Magic Kingdom.
+This vantage really shows the crowd levels in the reopened parks.

 Please wear a face covering at all times.
 They are serious about this.
 A couple ahead of me in line tried wearing gaitors into the park.
 The Cast Member politely let them know that was not an acceptable style.
 She did not let them pass, instead directing them back to their vehicle for masks or into the nearby gift store for the appropriate face covering.

 There are no parades, character meets or fireworks.
 Still, some favorites can seen in “pop up surprises” such as these princesses waving to the crowd from the safety of the train station balcony.

 Walking in just before lunch, I caught the tail end of a marching band.